ual-cci/MSc-Coding-1/session4.md

 imageData.data[position+2] = c%255
 imageData.data[position+3] = 255;
 ```
- - The modulo operator is to ensure that the output never goes over 255, which is the maximum colour value
+ - The modulo operator is to ensure that the output never goes over 255, which is the maximum colour value.
+What other strategies could you use?
  - The 'position' line moves through the Image Data 'array', writing colour channels for each position.
  - It's going to take a while for you to get familiar with this code - BUT YOU NEED TO.